 The Scottsboro Boys has music and lyrics by John Kander and Fred Ebb, book by David Thompson and direction and choreography by Susan Stroman.
 The production features set design by Beowulf Boritt, costume design by Toni-Leslie James, lighting design by Ken Billington, sound design by Paul Arditti and orchestration by Larry Hochman.

+Casting is yet to be announced, but the company that originated the show at the Young Vic featured the Tony-nominated stars of the original 2010 Broadway production, Colman Domingo and Forrest McClendon.
+Both nominated for Best Performance by an Actor in a Featured Role in a Musical, they respectively reprised their roles as Mr. Bones and Mr. Tambo.
 The company also featured Broadway cast members Christian Dante White, reprising his role as Charles Weems, and Clinton Roane, a swing in the original production, who played Roy Wright.
-Also in the cast were British actors Julian Glover as the Interlocutor, Dawn Hope as the Lady, Adebayo Bolaji as Clarence Norris, Rohan Pinnock-Hamilton as Olen Montgomery, Carl Spencer as Andy Wright with Martin Bishop, Susan Reynolds and Jordan Shaw.
+Also in the cast were British actors Julian Glover as the Interlocutor, Dawn Hope as the Lady, Adebayo Bolaji as Clarence Norris, Rohan Pinnock- Hamilton as Olen Montgomery, Carl Spencer as Andy Wright with Martin Bishop, Susan Reynolds and Jordan Shaw.

 The Scottsboro Boys is a Catherine Schreiber, Paula Marie Black and Young Vic Production, presented in association with Michael and Gabrielle Palitz, Bruce Robert Harris and Jack W.Batman /David Asper, Probo Productions/Deborah Hicks Midanek/Bard Theatricals, Kathryn Phillips/Joe Black & Eric Canal-Forgues/Dominic Lindesay-Bethune.